 Jennifer is a psychotherapist and clinical supervisor with 20 years’ experience of working with vulnerable children and adults as a therapist and a senior manager.

 Her extensive safeguarding, managerial and therapeutic qualifications include an MSc in Youth Participation and more recently, she has added a teaching qualification to her resume.

 Jennifer has worked as an advocate and therapist for vulnerable crime victims and has extensive experience in a busy London Youth Offending Service and peripatetic Youth Service.
 She is an experienced couple and child psychotherapist and now specialises in adults with learning difficulties.

 Jennifer currently runs a therapeutic service in a Hertfordshire secondary school and works as an advocate for Adults at Risk with learning difficulties in Hertfordshire and London.

 Jennifer prides herself in her ability to adhere to and facilitate best practice and is passionate about safeguarding Adults at Risk and children, with 15 years’ experience in developing policies and procedures and designing and delivering bespoke training packages.

 Linda is a highly experienced social work practitioner and senior manager with a strong operational and strategic understanding of safeguarding children and young people and of risk management.

 With over 20 years’ statutory experience in the protection of vulnerable children and young people living in some of the most deprived and challenged London boroughs, she is passionate about the difference that effective, multi-agency partnership working can make.

-Recently Linda led a bi-borough collaborative project looking at how agencies across borders could work together to more effectively safeguard vulnerable children.
+Linda has led bi-borough collaborative project looking at how agencies across boarders could work together to more effectively safeguard vulnerable children.
 This includes those at risk of child sexual exploitation.

 Linda is experienced in developing procedures from a multi-agency perspective and is an accomplished trainer in child protection and early help.
-She is also an accredited Level 1 and 2 CSE Trainer.
+She is also an accredited Level 1 and 2 CSE trainer.